VedDonda/MyShop/README.md

 # MyShop
-This is a repository for Online Store Database (Myshop) project.
+This is a repository for Online Store Database (Myshop).